dinakaranonline/blog/_posts/2020-07-05-How-to-find-useful-content-to-read-on-a-daily-basis.md

 What I realized is that, even though there was interesting content on the web, somehow I always had a challenge with consuming content on a daily basis.
 Either there is so much content that I skip reading them or I have a lot of time, but nothing interesting to read.

-Over the last one year , I kind of finding and refining on a reading routine and this is how it looks.
+Over the last one year, I kind of getting a hang on finding and refining on a reading routine.
+There are 2 parts to it.
+Finding interesting content on a regular basis without too much effort and other is to build a reading routine.

+## My Sources of Content Discovery

 ### 1. Twitter